ibm-hyper-protect/hpcs-automation-samples/uko/aws_keystore/README.md

 ### Running the automation

-By default, UKO is created in `us-east` region, and AWS key is created in `us-east-1` region.
+By default, UKO is created in `us-east` region, and AWS key is created in `us-east-2` region.
 However, all this can be overridden by doing `export TF_VAR_<name_of_the_variable>=<value>` in the terminal before running the automation.

 Example: `export TF_VAR_aws_region=us-south-1`

 See `variables.tf` for a list of variables used and their default values.

-Below snippet assumes that none of the default values are overridden, and only the required values are to be entered when prompted.
+Below commands assume that none of the default values are overridden, and only the required values are to be entered when prompted.
+If you want to provide values for the required variables beforehand, then you may set these variables prior to running the automation.

+Example: `export TF_VAR_aws_iam_access_key_id=<value>`

 Goto the directory that has all the files and execute :
 ```code
 terraform init
 terraform apply --auto-approve
 ```
-When `terraform apply --auto-approve` is run, you will be asked to provide input for the variables that don't have default value.
+When `terraform apply --auto-approve` is run, you will be asked to provide input for the variables that don't have default value or they are not defined using TF_VAR_

 ```text
 % terraform apply
 var.aws_iam_access_key_id